processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	connections and 131072 for s2s connections. s2s max stanza size must always much higher than c2s limit.
 Change this value with extreme care as it can cause unwanted disconnect if set too low.

+`password: Secret`

+:   Specify the password to verify an external component that connects to the port.

 `request_handlers: {Path: Module}`